Objections are a good sign.

 We’ll circle back after [milestone + date] with fresh numbers.

-- Thesis mirror: Reuse their words from bio or blog.
+- Thesis mirror: reuse their exact words from their bio or site.

 Date | Investor | Objection | Our A3A reply | Proof used | Next step | Outcome

-If the same objection keeps coming up, upgrade the deck, teaser, or data room so you answer it before they ask.
+Review weekly.
+If the same objection repeats, upgrade your deck or teaser so you answer it before they ask.

-Day 3: Add one slide or footnote to the deck that answers the #1 objection.
+- Day 3: Add one slide or footnote that answers your #1 objection.

-Day 4: Record a 3-minute demo that shows the wedge.
+- Day 4: Record a 3-minute demo that shows your wedge.

-Day 6: Dry-run answers with a founder friend; cut to 2–4 lines each.
+- Day 6: Dry-run answers with a founder friend; cut to 2 to 4 lines each.

 Common mistakes (and quick fixes)